 Determining the Quality

-After settling on the comfort level, the next thing to do is to choose the quality of material for additional comfort.
+After settling on the comfort level, the next thing to do is to choose the quality of the material.

 First, you need to determine its loft.
 Keep in mind that the higher the loft, the higher the percentage of the down clusters.
-This means that the duvet is stronger and can last longer.
-Most importantly, it can provide you with more comfort.
+This is a sign of durability.
+The thread count is also another factor to consider.
+The higher the thread count, the smoother its finish.
+This can improve your sleep experience.

 Duvet Fillings

 A duvet can either be filled with natural or synthetic fillings.
 For people who suffer from allergies, the best option is a synthetic duvet.
-Otherwise, a natural duvet is lighter, yet it can still make you feel warm.
+Otherwise, a natural duvet is lighter and warmer.

 Natural Fillings vs Synthetic Fillings